isomerpages/moe-asrjc/_joining-asrjc/Frequently Asked Questions (Not completed).md

         <li>Subject 5 - Any O-level subject (excluding Religious Knowledge and CCA)</li>
       </ul>
     </div>
+		<p>For admission to a junior college, a student must obtain an L1R5 aggregate not exceeding 20 points.
+The English grade must be at least a C6; Mother Tongue at least a D7 and Mathematics at least a D7.</p>
     </div>
 	</li>

-For admission to a junior college, a student must obtain an L1R5 aggregate not exceeding 20 points.
-The English grade must be at least a C6; Mother Tongue at least a D7 and Mathematics at least a D7.
 #### 3\.
 JAE APPEAL PROCEDURE

 #### 4\.
 SUBJECT COMBINATIONS